Can you take too many supplements? Why you might need to ditch the multivitamin

-To find the UL for a nutrient in MyNetDiary, go to My Plan or Weight Plan, select Nutrient Targets, find the vitamin or mineral of interest, tap the 3-dot icon to the right of the name, and then select the "Set Target" option to view recommended intake as well as the UL.
+To find the UL for a nutrient in MyNetDiary, on the Dashboard, go to My Weight Plan, select Nutrient Targets, find the vitamin or mineral of interest, tap the 3-dot icon to the right of the name, and then select the "Target and Settings" option to view recommended intake as well as the UL.
 If the nutrient has a UL, it will be listed there.

 If you take vitamin or mineral supplements, check the amount of each vitamin and mineral in your supplement against the UL value.
 Supplement manufacturers do not do this for you - they are not required to list the UL nor are they required to limit the amount of a nutrient to its UL.
 Many supplements contain well over the UL.
 Labels typically list the actual nutrient content as well as the % Daily Value (%DV) - a value used specifically for food labels to help consumers compare intake against a generic daily goal.
 The Daily Value for a nutrient could be higher or lower than a person's Recommended Dietary Allowance (RDA) for their age and sex group.

 The table below includes vitamins and minerals you can track in MyNetDiary and for which there is a UL.
-Because supplements never include this on their labels, I calculated the percentage of the UL value for each nutrient against its Daily Value.
+Because supplements never include this on their labels, the percentage of the UL value for each nutrient was calculated against its Daily Value.
 This percentage is represented in the last column as "% UL / Daily Value."